-Work in abroad sounds like an adventure to many people.
+Work abroad sounds like an adventure to many people.
 But, jobs in Poland involve more than the Poland visa application and just the obvious Poland CV with Poland cover letter writing and translation - they require detailed preparation if you want to pass Poland job interview.
 You will face problems that in all probability did not even cross your mind when you become interested in work in Poland.

 Do not take too lightly the influence a Poland visa can have on the result of your adventure!
 For example, you will experience the unfamiliar immigration rules and practices, strange job application procedures, bizarre job selection trends and weird management culture.